acoupi/acoupi/docs/index.md

 ### BirdNET-Lite 🦜 (COMING SOON!)

-The BirdNET-Lite bioacoustics DL model has been trained to detect and classify a large number of bird species.
+The BirdNET-Lite bioacoustic DL model has been trained to detect and classify a large number of bird species.
 The [**acoupi_birdnet**](https://github.com/acoupi/acoupi_birdnet) repository provides users with a pre-build _acoupi_ program that can be configured and tailored to their use cases of birds monitoring.

 !!!
 Example "CLI Command: Install _acoupi_birdnet_ program."